dianomic/foglamp-k8s/docs/setup-k8s-foglamp-fogman/README.md

 ### FogLAMP Manage

-If you would like to edit the secrets please read [Editing Secrets](#editing-secrets) section.
+In FogLAMP Manage, secrets are used to store the passwords of archive repo and postgres as an encrypted text.
+Default passwords are used and in case you would like to use custom passwords please read [Editing Secrets](#editing-secrets) section.

 Create secrets
 > sudo kubectl apply -f fogman-secret.yaml